Alberta's United Conservative Party spawning new splinter parties

 A race for the leadership is underway and include former PC leader Jason Kenney, former Wildrose leader Brian Jean and conservative strategist Doug Schweitzer.

 But there are rumblings from those who don’t favour the move.
-A number of disgruntled PC’s have been talking about creating a new centrist party while those on the other side of the spectrum have already received approval from Elections Alberta on the name, Alberta Advantage Party.
+A number of disgruntled PCs have been talking about creating a new centrist party while those on the other side of the spectrum have already received approval from Elections Alberta on the name, Alberta Advantage Party.

 Edmonton lawyer Marilyn Burns was one of the founders of the Wildrose and is hoping to take the same role in the Alberta Advantage Party.